govau/service-manual/content/_shared/header.md

 ---
 layout: components/header
-text: An official website of he Australian Government
+text:
-button: How to check
+button: An official website
 ---

 The global header content The global header content The global header content The global header content The global header content The global header content